Hoshiharetsu/dat_201_sp20/week02/cli_cheat_sheet.md

 `cd /home/ccac-data/Downloads` - no matter what working directory we're in, this put us in /home/ccac-data/Downloads (making that our working directory), assuming such a directory exists [absolute]

-`cd ~` - this will make the user's home directory into their current working directory
+`cd ~` - this will make the user's home directory into their current working directory [absolute]

 These can be combined.
 Valid:
 * `cd ../../dirname`